-- A. Beginning with students entering the 9th grade class of 2014-2015 school year, each student shall enroll in a mathematics course in each year of high school that the student attends, up to a maximum of 4 years of attendance, unless in the 5th or 6th year a mathematics course is needed to meet a graduation requirement. - B. To be awarded a diploma, a student shall be enrolled in a Maryland public school system and shall have earned a minimum of 21 credits that include the following specified credits: - (1) English four credits of organized instruction in comprehension of literary and informational text, writing, speaking and listening, language, and literacy, of which one credit shall be aligned with the Maryland High School Assessment for English; - (2) Fine arts one credit in visual arts, music, theater, or dance, or a combination of these; - (3) Mathematics three credits, including one with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra I is a prerequisite, and one with instruction in geometry aligned with the content standards for geometry; - (4) Physical education one-half credit; - (5) Health education one-half credit; - (6) Science three credits of organized instruction which includes a laboratory component engaging in the application of the science and engineering practices, the crosscutting concepts, and disciplinary core ideas including Earth/space science, life science, physical science (chemistry and physics), engineering, and technology, aligned to the Maryland High School Assessment for science; - (7) Social studies three credits including one credit in United States history, one credit in world history, and one credit in local, State, and national government aligned with the Maryland High School Assessment for government; - (8) Technology education one credit that includes the application of knowledge, tools, and skills to solve practical problems and extend human capabilities; and - (9) One of the following: - (a) Two credits of world language, which may include American Sign Language; - (b) Two credits of advanced technology education; or - (c) Successfully complete a State-approved career and technology program. - C. Elective programs and instruction shall be developed at the discretion of the local school system, open to enrollment for all students, and shall focus on in-depth study in required subject areas, exploration, or application and integration of what has been learned. - D. All students must complete a locally designed high school program of environmental literacy as set forth in COMAR 13A.04.17 that is approved by the State Superintendent of Schools.
+A. Beginning with students entering the 9th grade class of 2014-2015 school year, each student shall enroll in a mathematics course in each year of high school that the student attends, up to a maximum of 4 years of attendance, unless in the 5th or 6th year a mathematics course is needed to meet a graduation requirement.

+- B. To be awarded a diploma, a student shall be enrolled in a Maryland public school system and shall have earned a minimum of 21 credits that include the following specified credits: - (1) English four credits of organized instruction in comprehension of literary and informational text, writing, speaking and listening, language, and literacy, of which one credit shall be aligned with the Maryland High School Assessment for English; - (2) Fine arts one credit in visual arts, music, theater, or dance, or a combination of these; - (3) Mathematics three credits, including one with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra I is a prerequisite, and one with instruction in geometry aligned with the content standards for geometry; - (4) Physical education one-half credit; - (5) Health education one-half credit; - (6) Science three credits of which one shall be in biology aligned with the Maryland High School Assessment for biology and two from the earth, life, environmental science, or physical sciences, or all of the above, in which laboratory experiences are an integral component; three credits of organized instruction which includes a laboratory component engaging in the application of the science and engineering practices, the crosscutting concepts, and disciplinary core ideas including Earth/space science, life science, physical science (chemistry and physics), and engineering, technology, and aligned to the Maryland High School Assessment for science. - (7) Social studies three credits including one credit in United States history, one credit in world history, and one credit in local, State, and national government aligned with the Maryland High School Assessment for government; - (8) Technology education one credit that includes the application of knowledge, tools, and skills to solve practical problems and extend human capabilities; and - (9) One of the following: - (a) Two credits of world language, which may include or two credits of American Sign Language; - (b) Two credits of advanced technology education; or - (c) Successfully complete a State-approved career and technology program. - B-C. Elective programs and instruction shall be developed at the discretion of the local school system, open to enrollment for all students, and shall focus on in-depth study in required subject areas, exploration, or application and integration of what has been learned. - ←D. All students must complete a locally designed high school program of environmental literacy as set forth in COMAR 13A.04.17 that is approved by the State Superintendent of Schools.